jcallaham/robust-flow-reconstruction/README.md

-# Robust flow field reconstruction from limited measurements
+# Robust flow field reconstruction from limited measurements via sparse representation

 Code for data analysis and figures from J. Callaham, K. Maeda, and S. L. Brunton (2018)